maddogcz/djangoforms/lib/composables/formsets.md

 ## Arguments

-Formset argument has the same structure as for `form` except:
+Formset arguments have the same structure as for `form` except:
 - `data` and `errors` are arrays of objects
-- `type: "FormSet",`
+- `type: "FormSet"`
 - `prefix` is usually not `null`
 - `cfgExtend` argument is moved to `fieldCfgExtend` property of `DjangoFormSet` component